binh234/binh234.github.io/content/hero/index.md

 buttonText: "Contact Me"
 ---

 I am passionate about leveraging machine learning and deep learning techniques to solve real-world problems.
-I have explored different technologies during my career including Artificial Intelligent/Machine Learning, Software Development, and Cloud technologies as well.
+I sit in the intersection of machine learning, data science and software development to extract insights and present them in a beautiful and easy-to-understand way that will help your business grow.

 <!-- My strong background in mathematics and programming, along with my experience in developing machine learning models, allows me to tackle complex problems and develop innovative solutions. -->